kirito-k/COVID19-Visualization/README.md

 This project showcases many eye-catching visualizations.
 I have majorly focused on confirmed cases, deaths, recovered, and percentage data of growth globally and county wise in the United States.

+## Pre-requisites
+- For the visualization, I am using Kaggle’s virtual machines instead of the local Jupyter lab or Jupiter notebook.
+It is much easier to import-export datasets as well as avoid some issues which I faced during visualization.
+<b>Note:</b>There are some issues in the Jupiter lab/notebook while showing Plotly graphs.
+This occurs due to multiple versions of Python.
+You could resolve it using these troubleshooting methods.
+- For more information on Kaggle, refer to this article from GeeksforGeeks[31].
+- Import required libraries.

 <h1>Data Visualization</h1>
 <h2>Area Chart with Slider</h2>